Yuukinaesa/PortSyncro/README.md

 In today's volatile market, having your investments spread across multiple platforms is smart risk management.
 But without proper tools, it becomes a nightmare to manage.
 PortSyncro gives you the security of diversification without the complexity of manual tracking.

 This project represents months of development and real-world problem-solving.
-It's not just another portfolio tracker—it's a solution born from actual investment challenges that many of us face.
+It's not just another portfolio tracker, it's a solution born from actual investment challenges that many of us face.

 ---